Little Island at Pier 55: Landscape

 Signe Nielsen of Mathews Nielsen Landscape Architects was the landscape architect for the park, while BrightView Landscape Development was the landscape contractor.
 Nielsen "wanted New Yorkers to feel delight and excitement around every turn from the moment they set foot here."
 To accomplish this, the plantings were arranged in specific color patterns.
 For instance, a portion of the park was planted with yellow, gold, lavender, and purple plants contrasting with each other.

 The landscape includes 35 tree species and 65 shrub species.
-In addition, there are 270 species of perennials and grasses.
+In addition, there are 270 species of perennials and grasses, for a total of over 350 species of flora.
 At the park's opening in 2021, the landscape contained sixty-six thousand bulbs and 114 trees.
 The original trees are up to 35 ft tall with trunk diameters of 12 in.
 The trees are planted in 4 ft of soil, which is stabilized by geofibers and fed by a large irrigation system.
 The composition of the soil was engineered to reduce erosion, and evergreens and other plantings were used to shield the park from strong winds from the Hudson River.

 The park's four corners are designed with different topologies.
 There are three lawns, as well as a "secret garden" planted exclusively with white flora.
 One of the lawns, the Main Lawn, is in the center of the park.
 Alongside the landscapes, the park contains scenic observation areas as well as plazas and performance spaces.
 There are overlooks at the northwest, southwest, and southeast corners of the park.
 Walkways lead up to the highest portions of Little Island, in a layout similar to the southern portion of Governors Island.
+The park also contains objects that visitors could interact with, such as chimes, boulders, and spinning discs.
+Heatherwick Studio intended for both solo visitors and groups to play with these objects.

 Concessions and programming

-A portion of the park contains a small stage and concession stands.
+A portion of the park contains a small stage and two concession stands, operated by Union Square Events.
 According to Diller, the park's management had interviewed Danny Meyer's company for the concessionaire position before selecting a smaller firm, Savory Hospitality.
 Savory operates three concession stalls for food and drinks around a plaza called "The Play Ground".
 The drinks served at the concession stalls include cocktails that are custom-made for park visitors.
 The southern portion of the park contains "The Glade", an arts and crafts area for families and children.